bpostance/bpostance.github.io/_posts/2022-01-04-multi-tasking-in-python.md

 ### Sync to Async

-Here's another sync function - it takes some time to run each task.
+Here is a simple sync function to sleep - as you can see it takes some time to run each task.

 ```python